A strong foundation of planning

 For decades, water management leaders have been planning a strong water future for Arizona.
 Those plans include the Central Arizona Project (CAP), which brings Colorado River water stored in Lake Mead to seven states, along with other measures like the Arizona Groundwater Management Act.

-The U.S. Department of Interior is constantly monitoring the water levels in Lake Mead and the Colorado River, and has announced that it expects the drought to trigger planned restrictions on CAP water to Lower Basin states, including Arizona, in 2022.
+The U.S. Department of Interior is constantly monitoring the water levels in Lake Mead and the Colorado River, and has announced that ongoing drought conditions and the impacts of climate change have triggered historic restrictions on CAP water to Lower Basin states, including Arizona, in 2023.

 Water managers have been planning for this possibility for many years.
-Most importantly for EPCOR customers, the restrictions we anticipate in 2022 do not affect municipal and industrial users like EPCOR.
+Most importantly for EPCOR customers, the restrictions we anticipate in 2023 will have minimal impact on municipal and industrial users like EPCOR.
+As a result,

 The Central Arizona Project and EPCOR’s water supply

 The Colorado River Basin is divided into two sections: the Upper Basin and the Lower Basin.
 For purposes of discussing the drought, we'll focus on the Lower Basin, which includes parts of Arizona, California and Nevada.

 In 1922, the states entered into a compact to divide the waters of the Colorado River.
 The Lower Basin, which includes Arizona, was allotted 7.5 million acre-feet of water each year in the following proportions:

 The Colorado River Compact lays out a plan for what to do if water levels drop to pre-determined thresholds in Lake Mead.
 Agriculture and aquifer recharge will be the first areas to reduce usage.
 Several triggers have to occur before municipal supplies would be impacted – this includes water that EPCOR delivers to our customers.